tuler/porto-account/README.md

 * Multi-factor authentication:
 * Call Batching:
 * Identity based on real-world credentials:
+* Sponsored transactions: Either using ERC20 tokens, or subsidized by other applications.
 * Account recovery: If you've lost your device, you can always recover using your friends or your email or identity mechanism.